 Even before the COVID-19 crisis, IT staff churn was expected to continue to get worse.
 One 2019 report stated that one in four IT pros planned to seek new employment.
 So, organizations need to work harder to hold on to the good ones!Even before the COVID-19 crisis, IT staff churn was expected to continue to get worse, says @MatthewKBurrows #COVID19 #ITSM Click To Tweet

-The IT staff shortages were getting worse before COVID-19
+The IT staffing and skills shortages were getting worse before COVID-19

 At least 133 million new roles generated as a result of the new division of labor between humans, machines, and algorithms may emerge globally by 2022, according to the World Economic Forum.
 And an overview of the technology domain globally (with data from various sources – Deloitte, Forbes, Gartner, Accenture, McKinsey, CIO Magazine, Gallup, and Human Resources Today) offers up the following statistics: